BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 At the beginning of each beta cycle, the core team will review all the new features that were added behind a flag.
-Those that are deemed stable enough will enabled on the beta build by default.
+Those that are deemed stable enough will be enabled on the beta build by default.
 If major regessions are discovered during the beta cycle, they will be switched off and deferred for future releases.
 By the end of the beta cycle, whatever remains on the last beta build will get released into the stable channel.

 Let's look at an example: